danielem293/Pokemon-game/README.md

 Circular Linked List
 Because life is a circle.
 Also because we want you to practice.
 You can loop around and around the owners like a carnival ride.

-Getting Started
-Compile
-Use your favorite modern or ancient build tools.
-Something like: gcc -Wall -Wextra -Werror -g -std=c99 ex6.c -o ex6 Or pray to the compiler gods that everything runs.

-Run
-valgrind ./ex6 < input.txt

-Then follow the prompts.

 Enter owners’ names,
 Insert Pokémon,
 Evolve them or make them brawl in the ring,